DevCrew-io/openai-chatgpt-ios-sdk/README.md

 5. Copy the API key, as you will need it to authenticate your API requests.

-Now that you have obtained your API key, you can use it to initialize the `ChatGPTAPIManager` in your iOS application as mentioned in the below section.
+Now that you have obtained your API key, you can use it to initialize the `OpenAIAPIManager` in your iOS application as mentioned in the below section.

 ## Installation